ILikePotatoesALot/Football_Computer_Vision_Match_Analysis/README.txt

 Directory:
 app_restructured.py: The main streamlit code

+FootballModelTraining.ipynb: The code used to train the custom YOLOv11 model.

 Football_Custom.pt: The custom trained yolo model used in the code (NOT HERE)

 prompts.py: A separate file that stores all the exact prompts used for the LLMs in app_restructured.py